1031-Systems/1031_Delivery/docs/Help.md

 Channels are generally inserted and displayed from top to bottom but new channels may be inserted anywhere and the channels may be reordered as desired.

 The length of the audio generally determines the length of the animation.
-(Although it is possible to circumvent this limitation, most of this discussion will assume such.)
-In general, particularly once the user is working on the full audio, it will be challenging to distinguish the synchronization of the knots with the audio.
+However, Hauntimator supports playback outside the audio time range or with no audio.
+In general, particularly once the user is working on the full audio, it may be challenging to distinguish the synchronization of the knots with the audio.
 Thus, the user will want to zoom in to a smaller subrange of the overall duration to construct, visualize, and modify the control channels.
-Users may do this manually by clicking and dragging within an audio pane, by setting limits by current playback position within the audio, by using the Zoom In (Ctrl-+) or Zoom Out (Ctrl--) hot keys, or by selecting a range1s from a markdown entry.
+Users may do this manually by ctrl-clicking and dragging within an audio pane, by setting limits by current playback position within the audio, by using the Zoom In (Ctrl-+) or Zoom Out (Ctrl--) hot keys, or by specifying a range via the View menu.
 [See here for zoom details.](#zooming)

 Once the user has completed some or all of the channels, they may output the control information to a hardware controller.
 This may be done by exporting a CSV file that